 The Gibson SG is similar to the Gibson Les Paul in that it features two humbuckers and a solid mahogany body, but it differs significantly in that its body isn't quite as hefty as that of the Les Paul.
 The effect of the dual pickups warms and deepens the tone of the guitar, but the thinner body makes its tone less heavy, giving the SG its own distinctive and highly acclaimed sound for the blues according to Reidy's Home of Music.
 With its lighter body, the Gibson SG is comfortable to play, and the double cutaway makes the guitar's highest frets more accessible to guitarists who like to use slides.
 The SG is a favorite of blues musician Derek Trucks, who loved the SG so much, that he collaborated with Gibson to develop a signature line that he uses.

 9. Epiphone Gary Clark Jr. "Blak & Blu" Casino With Bigsby

-Guitar World lists the Epiphone Gary Clark Jr. "Blak & Blu" Casino With Bigsby as one of the top electric guitars out there for the blues.
+MusicRadar considers the Epiphone Gary Clark Jr. "Blak & Blu" Casino With Bigsby one of the top electric guitars out there for the blues.
 The Epiphone Casino has a long tradition of being one of the best electric guitars for playing blues and rock.
 Blues player Gary Clark fell in love with the guitar because of the pleasing bite it lends to the blues and lent his name to a special signature model, the Blak & Blu.
 The guitar features single coil pickups and a hollow body that's thinner than many other blues and rock guitars.
 It includes a Bigsby vibrato tailpiece which is useful for adding pitch-bending effects to blues music.

 What Makes a Great Blues Guitar?